 Many of these programs are licensed by the University and can be downloaded from the Miami Software Catalog.
 The Infobase Learning Cloud (formerly known as Hoonuit) has tutorials and assistance with these and other tools can be found at the Statistical Help Desk.

-Excel - easy to use for basic data analysis.
+Excel [Windows] [Mac] [IOS] [Android]- easy to use for basic data analysis.
 Provides good charting and graphing.
 Even if you plan to use another tool for statistical analysis, Excel can provide an easy way to enter your data.

-SPSS (or the freeware version PSPP) - has a graphical user interface.
+SPSS [Windows] [Mac] - has a graphical user interface.
 It is somewhat like Excel, but provide buttons and widgets to do basic and advanced statistics.
 Procedures can be saved as scripts and used with additional datasets

-Minitab - general purpose statistical software for easy interactive use and basic instruction
+Minitab [Windows] - general purpose statistical software for easy interactive use and basic instruction

 Taguette [Web Based] - an open-source web-based document tagging tool for qualitative data analysis.
 Using this tool, you can upload a collection of documents, create a hierarchy of tags, and annotate portions of documents with tags and notes that you can recall and organize later.

 OpenRefine [Web Based] - A simple yet powerful tool for cleaning messy data.